jzuras/Stock-Quotes-TypeScript/README.md

 Combined with the variation of JSON data from TwelveData, this makes for some messy code, with lots of try-catch blocks, including nesting them.

-I have chosed to put the generated JS files here under Git.
+I have chosen to put the generated JS files here under Git.
 My reason is that I want to be able to run this code with Pages.
-As I write this, I don't know if this works.

 As with the original JS project, the api key for TwelveData is not included in the code, and therefore needs to be entered by the user.
-If this does run under Pages, I can provide that info for any recruiters that might want to try it out.
+To run under Pages, I can provide the api key for any recruiters that might want to try it out.
+There is also a new TS version that uses my Azure Function and does not require the api key.